Valalol/Star-Citizen-Navigation/README.md

 5) After inputting your search selections into the cascading selection  boxes, you will manually need to do a `/showlocation` command from within Starcitizen in order for the map to update. to do this open the Global chat using `F12`.
 Hit `enter`, and a command line will open for you.
 Then simply type in `/showlocation` then `enter`, and the tool will update.

-6) If you want the tool to draw your lacation on a map, run the `Map.exe` and make sure you've done a few commands in-game.
+6) If you want the tool to draw your location on a map, run the `Map.exe` and make sure you've done a few commands in-game.
 The map depends on the main tool to work.

 ![Screenshot of the Add to PATH box](Images/Screenshot_3.png)